nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/engage/engage_elizabeth_black.md

 - Patient's GP Practice - **MGP Medical Centre** - [Organization Resource](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Organization-1)
 - Discharging Hospital - **Leeds Mental Health NHS Trust** - [Practitioner Resource](https://fhir.hl7.org.uk/STU3/StructureDefinition/CareConnect-Practitioner-1)

 Dr Daniel Beck interviews Elizabeth on the 12th Feb and notes she appears agitated and denying any thoughts of self-harm.
 She denies any drug misuse.
 She is tested and proves negative for banned substances following admission.
-Dr Daniel Beck makes a diagnosis of Paranoid Schizophrenia and is aware that Elizabeth is frequently non compliant with treatment.
-Due to poor adherence with treatment she is discharged from hospital subject to a Community Treatment Order and warned that she is subject to recall to hospital if she does not adhere to treatment.
+Dr Daniel Beck makes a diagnosis of Paranoid Schizophrenia and is aware that Elizabeth is frequently non compliant with treatment having previously been prescribed Olanzapine.
+This treatment is continued while she is in hospital with an addition of Diazepam with instructions to continue for 7 days after discharge, but due to poor adherence with treatment, she is discharged from hospital subject to a Community Treatment Order and warned that she is subject to recall to hospital if she does not adhere to treatment.
-Jon is discharged by Dr Mike Scott on the 5th March who sends a copy of the discharge to Elizabeth's GP (Dr James Lozo) and to Mrs Gillingham the Community Team member.
+Elizabeth is discharged by Dr Mike Scott on the 5th March who sends a copy of the discharge to Elizabeth's GP (Dr James Lozo) and to Mrs Gillingham the Community Team member.

 ## Example Instance of Scenario ##